hunterdyar/Pinch/README.md

 ### The Stack
 The > is the "push" operator.
 It put's what is on it's left on the "stack".
 The . (period) is the "pop" operator, it removes the topmost thing from the stack.

-The 'SVG' element is the top of the stack, and many operations will equate directly with the hierarchiel XML/HTML structure.
+> The bottom of the stack, by default and un-poppable, is a root "group" element.
+Applying transformations (| fill red) to the root is the same as adding it to any other group: it will set it's children so long as they don't have the same property set.
+Basically, you can apply default styles by styling the root.

 ### Stack Operations
 [op] [identifier] [space-separated parameters]